City-of-Helsinki/mlops-template/README.md

 ## Example Project

 We wanted to make this template easy to approach.
-That's why we included a demo, that it is built around.
+That's why we included a demo, that it is built around - the notebooks `index`, `data`, `model`, `loss` and `workflow`.
+They explain the required steps of a ML project.

 The demo is an example ML project on automating heart disease diagnosis with logistic regression on [UCI heart disease open dataset](https://archive.ics.uci.edu/ml/datasets/heart+disease).
 The dataset contains missing values, and is thus great for demonstrating some light data wrangling.